Automating PEP 8 Style Checks with Git Pre-commit Hooks

 Coding can be hectic and also requires adhering to code styles.
 For instance, it is a good practice to comply with the PEP 8 guidelines for Python code.
-The PEP 8 standard allows us to write easy-to-read code, which is essential when we want to write reusable code and expect others to read/reuse our code while collaborating with other programmers.
-PEP 8 establishes rules about good variable names, commenting, and space usage, amongst other good style practices so helpful in writing reusable and professional code.
+PEP 8 is the official Python style guide that establishes rules about variable names, commenting, indentation, and whitespace usage.
+Following PEP 8 produces easy-to-read, reusable code, which is essential when collaborating with other programmers.

-While PEP 8 is a standard, some tools can help us check and fix style issues.
-Flake8 is such a tool (amongst others such as Pylint and PyLama) that automatically inspects code for errors of PEP 8 compliance, see Flake8: Your Tool For Style Guide Enforcement.
-These tools are also called linters.
-In this post, we will use git hooks and pre-commit for a simple setup for checking Python code before committing files into the repository.
+While PEP 8 is a standard, some tools can help us check and fix style issues automatically.
+Flake8 is one such tool (alongside others such as Pylint and PyLama) that inspects code for PEP 8 compliance errors โ see Flake8: Your Tool For Style Guide Enforcement.
+These tools are called linters.
+In this post, we use Git hooks and pre-commit for a simple setup that checks Python code before committing files into the repository.

 - ensure correct code formatting and style;